-If you are married to a non-citizen of the United States, and your husband or wife was refused an immigrant visa or green card that you and your spouse had applied for based on that marriage, you are probably shocked and upset.
-The sad truth of the matter is, however, that marriage to a U.S. citizen or lawful permanent resident gives an immigrant the right to apply for a U.S. green card (lawful permanent residence) -- but offers no guarantee that the green card will be granted.
+If you are married to a non-citizen of the United States, and your foreign-born husband or wife was refused lawful permanent residence (an immigrant visa or green card) after applying based on that marriage, you are probably shocked and upset.
+The sad truth of the matter is, however, that marriage to a U.S. citizen or lawful permanent resident gives an immigrant the right to apply for lawful permanent residence—but offers no guarantee that it will be granted.

-If you failed to do what was asked, or the followup evidence that you supplied either wasn't enough or actually pointed to a reason for denial, then of course the case will have been denied.
-Maybe you've even come to the conclusion that your spouse is ineligible for the green card.
-To get a sense of the most likely reasons that green card applications are denied, see "Factors That May Prevent You From Getting a Green Card."
+If you failed to do what was asked, or the followup evidence you supplied either wasn't enough or actually pointed to a reason for denial, then of course the case will have been denied.

 In cases where you believe a mistake was made, you'll probably want to take follow-up measures, as described below.
 And if you're not sure whether your spouse's application falls into this category, consult a lawyer for a full personal evaluation.

-If your spouse applied for an immigrant visa (the entry document used to claim lawful permanent residence) at a U.S. consulate or embassy in his or her home country, and the case was denied, then no direct appeal is available.
-However, in some cases your lawyer may be able to request an advisory opinion on the case from the State Department's Visa Office in Washington DC, and then use that to request that the consulate grant the immigrant visa after all.
+If your spouse applied for an immigrant visa (the document used to enter the U.S. and claim lawful permanent residence) at a U.S. consulate or embassy in their home country, and the case was denied, then no direct appeal is available.
+However, in some cases a lawyer might be able to request an advisory opinion on the case from the State Department's Visa Office in Washington DC, and then use that to request that the consulate grant the immigrant visa after all.

-The situation will be different, however, if your spouse is in the United States without a valid visa.
-In that case, after the denial, he or she may be placed into removal (deportation) proceedings.
+The situation will be different, however, if your spouse is in the United States without a valid visa; that is, illegally.
+In that case, after the denial, your spouse might be placed into removal (deportation) proceedings.
 There, you will need to present the entire application to an immigration judge, as well as testify and (if you like) call witnesses.
 Hopefully you will persuade the judge to grant the green card after all.

 An experienced immigration lawyer can assist you with filling out the requisite paperwork for your spouse and advocate on his or her behalf.
-If applying for adjustment of status, the attorney can also accompany you and your spouse to the green card interview (the required last step in the process) and help clear up misunderstandings and make sure the USCIS officer isn't overlooking important information in your application.
+If applying for adjustment of status, the attorney can also accompany you and your spouse to the green card interview in the U.S. (the required last step in the process if you're adjusting status rather than going through a U.S. consulate) and help clear up misunderstandings and make sure the USCIS officer isn't overlooking important information in your application.